NeoSoul01/NeoSoul01.github.io/_posts/2025-03-20-cs50-week-6-reflections.md

 I kept repeating this method over and over again.
 The example above is really simple, but you can take the same approach when programming something complex - at least that is what I did.
 I always referred back to the programming language in which I had faith over, I solved the problem in that language, and then boom!
 I made the switch to Python and translated it.

 I simply used this approach throughout the lecture series.
-Sure, there were times where things were getting a bit hard.
+Sure, there were times when things were getting a bit hard.
 Topics such as truncation always got to my head.
 But guess what?
 C always had my back, so I used it whenever I could to help me understand whatever was challenging me.

 Basically, this is how I completed the lecture but completing the lecture is the easy part, now we had to deal with the ending boss.
 Yes, I am talking about the problem sets.